 The main outcome of the QAR shall be the production of a final QAR Report for each Member/CNM.
-The Report shall be based on the QAR Template, and shall be completed by the Country Lead Reviewer with the assistance of the Support Reviewer and Assessment Body manager.
+The Report shall be based on the QAR Template, and shall be completed by the Lead Reviewer with the assistance of the Local Lead Expert and Assessment Body QAR

+Director.
 All sections of the report should be fully referenced whenever appropriate.
-As previously described, where English is not the first language of the Member, the QAR shall be written in both the local and English language.
+As previously described, where English is not the first language of the Member, the QAR shall be conducted in the local and written in English language.
 Final QAR Reports shall be submitted within the timeframe identified in the Terms of Reference of the CCSBT or as otherwise agreed.

-4 Strengths and Weaknesses of the QAR Phase 2
+4 Strengths and weaknesses of the QAR Phase 2

-The Phase 2 feasibility revealed both strengths and weaknesses or limitations in the current approach which are felt resolvable through procedural improvements to the QAR methodology.
+Phase 2 of the QAR revealed both strengths and weaknesses or limitations in the current approach which are felt resolvable through procedural improvements to the QAR methodology.

-Strengths of the QAR Phase 2
+Strengths of the QAR Phase 2: